louiz/biboumi/doc/user.rst

 Only available to the administrator.
 The user provides a list of JIDs, and a quit message.
 All the selected users are disconnected from all the IRC servers to which they were connected, using the provided quit message.
-Sending SIGINT to biboumi is equivalent to using this command by selecting all the connected JIDs and using the “Gateway shutdown” quit message, except that biboumi does not exit when using this ad-hoc command.

 disconnect-from-irc-servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^